Exploring Binning Data with numpy.digitize()

 Exploring numpy.digitize()

-For instance, the bins [0, 5, 10, 15, 20] define four intervals: [0, 5), [5, 10), [10, 15), and [15, 20], where the left bracket means inclusive, and the right bracket means exclusive.
+For example, the bins [0, 5, 10, 15, 20] define four intervals: [0, 5), [5, 10), [10, 15), and [15, 20], where the left bracket means inclusive, and the right bracket means exclusive.
 Therefore, values between 0 to 4 will be assigned to the first bin, values between 5 to 9 to the second bin, and so on.

 When the variable or array of values falls outside the range of specified bins, numpy.digitize() returns an appropriate value.
 By default, the function returns 0 for values below the first bin and len(bins) for values exceeding the last bin.

-Examples of binning data
+Examples of Binning Data

 import numpy as np